Hotfix & Jira Integration - Best Practices

 When these best practices are followed, you unlock the ability to track and improve:

-• Change Failure Rate (CFR)
+• Hotfix Rate

 • PR-to-Jira traceability

-• Team- and user-level accountability metrics
+• Team and user-level accountability metrics

 Last updated